 On the other hand, other studies have concluded the opposite: some studies concluded that the intake of caffeine can promote weight loss, but the impact of the effect seems small, and whether it’s clinically relevant is also questionable [35].
 Other studies found that caffeine might even hinder weight loss and instead cause you to gain weight.

 The reason for this is that caffeine can lead to reduced sleep, which we’ve mentioned above.
 Getting enough sleep is important in general, and if you want to find out why, check out our article on why sleep is important.
-In this case, getting enough sleep is also important, as reduced sleep can lead to a decrease of leptin [36], the hormone responsible for decreasing appetite, and an increase of ghrelin, the hunger hormone we’ve talked about before, which can lead to an increased appetite for high-calorie foods ) [37].
+In this case, getting enough sleep is also important, as reduced sleep can lead to a decrease in leptin [36], the hormone responsible for decreasing appetite, and an increase in ghrelin, the hunger hormone we’ve talked about before, which can lead to an increased appetite for high-calorie foods ) [37].
 This craving, if repeatedly listened to, can lead to weight gain.
 Reduced sleep also means you have more time during the day, which means more time to eat.
 If you’re not good at controlling cravings in general, you might indulge more often, which is also a cause for weight gain.
 In short, drinking too much coffee or drinking it too late might be counterproductive if your goal is to lose weight.

 It’s safe to conclude that if weight loss is your goal, the solution is to be mindful of how much caffeine you consume and at what time.
 If you’re looking for some tips on how to lose weight, check out our guide to weight loss.